cardano-foundation/developer-portal/docs/native-tokens/minting.md

 7. Send the tokens to a Daedalus wallet
 8. Burn some token

-### Directory strucutre
+### Directory structure

 We'll be working in a new directory.
-Here is an overview with every file we will be generating.
+Here is an overview of every file we will be generating:

 ```
 ├── burning.raw                    # Raw transaction to burn token